-Ghana and Tunisia held in 2023 qualifiers
+Egypt edge past Guinea in 2023 qualifiers

 - Afena-Gyan scores for Ghana in Afcon qualifying victory

-Ghana, who beat Madagascar 3-0 in their first group game, took the lead over CAR in the 17th minute through Ajax midfielder Mohammed Kudus.
+Ghana, who beat Madagascar 3-0 in their first Group E game, took the lead over CAR in the 17th minute through Ajax midfielder Mohammed Kudus.

-CAR fought back just before the break as Karl Namnganda, who plays in the fourth tier of French football, scored an equaliser.
+But CAR fought back just before the break as Karl Namnganda, who plays in the fourth tier of French football, scored an equaliser.

+It means Ghana have won just one game in their eight matches so far this year.

 In Antananarivo it was Njiva Rakotoharimalala who gave Madagascar the lead after 36 minutes with Qatar-based Gelson Dala levelling things up before the break for Angola.